 To comply with the old statutory scheme Loan Servicers provide 800 numbers for borrowers to apply for a modification while at the same time they affect corporate policies that render these numbers worthless.
-Borrowers that call these 800 numbers reach call centers in foreign countries where they are transferred, disconnected, or locked out of the phone system and where they are directed to a different anonymous voice each time they call.
+Borrowers that call these 800 numbers to reach call centers in foreign countries where they are transferred, disconnected, or locked out of the phone system and where they are directed to a different anonymous voice each time they call.
 Borrowers are forced to fax and refax, send and resend personal documents again and again that are repeatedly lost and to speak to different people that never seem to know what went on before or how things got lost.
-If a borrower is lucky enough to find someone accountable, someone with human empathy, that person disappears, their number disconnected, their existence wiped out as they are replaced with another agent that is less humane.
+If a borrower is lucky enough to find someone accountable, someone, with human empathy, that person disappears, their number disconnected, their existence wiped out as they are replaced with another agent that is less humane.

-The requirement for a single point of contact means that borrowers will be not have to start again each time they call the Loan Servicer and will have one person (or a team of people) assigned to keep track of them and their documents.
+The requirement for a single point of contact means that borrowers will not have to start again each time they call the Loan Servicer and will have one person (or a team of people) assigned to keep track of them and their documents.

 CCC §2923.7 states in relevant part:

 “A mortgage servicer is required to create a ‘single point of contact’ upon the request of a borrower.
-The single point of contact may be an individual or a team that has the authority to perform specific responsibilities, has knowledge of a borrower’s situation and current status, provides accurate information to a borrower, and coordinates all documents associated with a borrower’s foreclosure prevention alternative.”
+The single point of contact may be an individual or a team that has the authority to perform specific responsibilities, has knowledge of a borrower’s situation and current status provides accurate information to a borrower, and coordinates all documents associated with a borrower’s foreclosure prevention alternative.”

 California Civil Code §2924.10 – Loan Modification Review Process

 Before 2013 there were no statutory requirements for a Loan Servicer to Notify a Borrower 1) when their loan modification application was received, 2) the time frame for consideration, or 3) an answer in writing.
-This led to the current state of affairs whereby borrowers are forced to call the same 800 number to be repeatedly told they are “under review” or “in process” until one day they were told the “review” was over and they were “denied.”
+This led to the current state of affairs whereby borrowers are forced to call the same 800 number to be repeatedly told they are “under review” or “in-process” until one day they were told the “review” was over and they were “denied.”
 Plaintiffs were “denied” at the Loan Servicer’s discretion and were not notified except by a NOTICE OF TRUSTEE’S SALE (NOS) that was recorded with the county recorder.